-Elf Hybrids Due to their similarities with the elves, they often pairbond and form ties between the two species, with children being called the dawnlings.
+Elf Hybrids Due to their similarities with the elves, they often marry and form ties between the two species, with children being called the dawnlings.
 Most often, dawnlings will be gifted with light magic, though appearance and other such powers are left to the individual.
 They are usually physically stronger than most pure Halgians.

 Diet This is what this species, and any variants, may eat at any given time.